"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 In terms of architecture, the market is categorized into SaaS (Software as a Service), PaaS (Platform as a Service), and IaaS (Infrastructure as a Service).

-The SaaS (Software as a Service) segment captured the largest share of the market in 2024.
+The SaaS (Software as a Service) segment captured the largest share of the market of 44.49% in 2026.
 Airlines and airports are adopting SaaS (Software as a Service) solutions to avoid heavy capital investment in IT hardware and perpetual licenses.
 SaaS operates on a subscription-based pricing model, enabling easier budgeting, which is expected to further drive demand.
 Moreover, cloud solution providers offer SaaS solutions that can easily integrate with IoT sensors on aircraft, airport systems, and global data feeds (weather, traffic flow, and fuel prices), which allows faster deployment.

 • For instance, in July 2024, Air India announced the adoption of iCargo, IBS Software, a fully integrated SaaS platform to digitize its entire cargo operations.